yorunoken/speak-no-blocks/README.md

 1. Ensure your microphone is set as the default input device in your OS.
 2. Join the server.
-3. Speak the name of a block clearly (e.g., "Oak Log").
+3. Speak the name of a block ("wood" destroys all types of wood for example).
 4. Valid blocks within the radius will be destroyed.

 ## Developer Info